BigDog Murphybed And Fold-Up-Kennel

 - 2 sets of pliers

-- dykes (heavy gauge wire cutters)
+- dykes (diagonal wire cutters)

 - pencil and a sharpie

-- compas
+- compass

-- sander and paper
+- sander and paper, or just paper

 Materials needed might be subject to change depending on the size of your dog.
-Ellwood is about 70lbs, enough said.
+Ellwood is about 70lbs, enough said!
 It should also be said that I used Pine because, besides the fact that its cheap, it blends in with my sisters low cost furniture.
 If you have hardwood furniture you might want to spring for a better quality of wood, Oak isn't too, too expensive.

 - 1"x12"x 4 feet